cloudify-cosmo/cloudify-nsx-plugin/README.md

 ```

 ### Windows example
-Before run the test script next programs and components should be installed:
+Before running the test script, the following applications and components must be installed:
  * Python 2.7.9
  * VCForPython27.msi (```http://aka.ms/vcpython27```)

-Example of test script is located in folder: ```tests/platformtests/windows_example.ps1```
+An example of the test script is located in the ```tests/platformtests/windows_example.ps1``` folder.

 ## Check total coverage and full functionality
 ### Get plugin codebase